striblab/mn-elections-api/README.md

     * Allows for customizing information about results coming in from SoS.
     * For contests that are not provided by SoS, for example the finals for ranked-choice voting.

-Results get collected and processed and exported to the `export/` folder.

-Publishing to S3 ...
+After getting compiled and processed, the results and other data get split up into files and published to S3.

 ## Usage

+### Creating API

 (coming soon, should be something like:)